-This competition is not about the highest yielding crop, it is about managing the resources at your disposal to the best effect.
-As an entrant to the competition we assess your soil capabilities, monitor rainfall, drilling/spraying timings and crop development throughout the growing season to ascertain the potential maximum yield for your sugar beet enterprise.
+This programme is not about the highest yielding crop, it is about managing the resources at your disposal to the best effect.
+As an entrant to the challenge we assess your soil capabilities, monitor rainfall, drilling/spraying timings and crop development throughout the growing season to ascertain the potential maximum yield for your sugar beet enterprise.
 The winners will be determined as those reaching the highest percentage of their theoretical potential yield in their factory area and from them we will choose an overall Country CHAMPION.

 Apply for 2018